Roll-formed Racks

 Thanks to its C-channel construction, you’ll find virtually no hard-to-reach areas of structural racking systems.
 This makes this racking style the preferred choice for food manufacturing and storage.

-Since manufacturers use strong and durable structural steel, this type of racking often is less cost-effective relative to roll-formed racking.
+Some downsides include cost and assembly method.
+Since manufacturers use strong and durable structural steel, this type of racking is often less cost-effective relative to roll-formed racking.
 Additionally, the bolt-in style of assembly means installation will be a more involved process.

 Configuring Selective Racking Systems